DevOpsPlayground/atlantis-automation/README.md

 Follow the step-by-step below to complete this Lab, hope you enjoy and learn something new from this!

-## Set up Gitlab
+## 1. Set up Gitlab
 In this section we will be going through Gitlab setup and to create a repo, access token and webhook configuration as a pre-requesites for Atlantis.
 These steps are essential prerequisites for integrating Atlantis.
 The access token will allow Atlantis to access the repository, while the webhook configuration will define the events that Atlantis will monitor.

-To setup Gitlab in EC2 instance then execute the below commands
+To setup Gitlab in EC2 instance we have multiple options and we followed two different methods like one is manual method using the below commands
 ```
 curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ee/script.rpm.sh | sudo bash
 ```